What Happens With Your Limited Company When You Get Divorced?

-Divorces are notoriously messy situations to go through and adding a business into the mix only makes things worse.
+Divorces are notoriously messy situations to go through.
+Sadly, adding a business into the mix only makes things more complicated.

 Even if you turn all emotions off and have the cleanest break in the world, correctly dividing your financial assets is a minefield.
 If one of you owns a limited company, regardless of how much input your spouse has had, then you might also be worried about how your business will survive this ugly financial war.